Child Care Delivery System

 Non-Subsidized spaces are utilized by private pay families in child care centers and family child care homes.
 These programs are operated by community based organizations, churches, individuals, non-profits and for-profits.
 When families are having trouble affording child care there are programs that provide local, state or federal financial aid.
-Families may be eligible for placement on the Centralized Eligibility List (CEL).
 Family eligibility is based on a variety of needs determined by state by state and federal regulations and local priorities.
 Eligible families are low income and except for Head Start, also working, seeking employment, enrolled in education or job training programs, homeless or medically incapacitated.
 Child Protective Services may also refer children.

 After School Programs

-The After School Education and Safety (ASES) Program is a state-funded program serving students at seventy-one (71) elementary and middle schools throughout Ventura County.
+The After School Education and Safety (ASES) Program is a state-funded program serving students at over 70 elementary and middle schools across Ventura County.
 The program is designed to improve academic achievement and activities align with school curricula.
 It is the intent of ASES program legislation to encourage schools and school districts to provide safe and educationally enriching alternatives for children and youth during non-school hours.
 After-school and before-school services are provided at no cost to participating families.
 The 21st Century Community Learning Centers are funded by five-year federal grants.
-There is currently one (1) provider in Ventura County -- the Boys and Girls Club of Greater Oxnard and Port Hueneme -- that serves students within the Rio School District.

 Alternative Payment Program (APP or AP Programs)